14 Combined Loads

 \[ \sigma_{V}=\sigma_{H}=\sigma_{hoop}=\frac{pr}{t} \]

 In this problem, the longitudinal direction is the z direction and the cross-sectional directions are x and y.
-Eliminating both bending stress terms:
+Eliminating both bending stress terms, as discussed in step 1, leaves:

 \[ \begin{aligned} \sigma_{zK} = \pm\left|\frac{R_z}{A}\right| + \frac{p r}{2 t} \\[10pt] \sigma_{x} =\sigma_y=\frac{p r}{t} \end{aligned} \]